All About Minerals

 Symptoms of silica deficiency

-It is unlikely that a silica deficiency would occur, but if it did, it is thought that it may result in problems with teeth and bones as well as hardening of the arteries.
+It is unlikely that a silica deficiency would occur in many people, but if it did, it is thought that it may result in the following deficiency symptoms:

 Silica and health